electronut/ElectronutLabs-blip/README.md

 ## Overview and Features

 Blip is a development board for Bluetooth Low Energy (BLE) and 802.15.4 based wireless applications, based on the Nordic Semiconductor nRF52840 SoC.
 It has a Black Magic Probe compatible programmer and debugger built in, along with temperature/humidity sensor, ambient light intensity sensor, and a 3-axis accelerometer.
-It can be used to prototype very low power device.
-It also has provision for SD card slot, which makes it a complete and versatile development board.
+It can be used to prototype very low power devices.
+It also has provision for an SD card slot, which makes it a complete and versatile development board.

 ## Features